-Prior to registration of the transformation of legal form, Fresenius Medical Care AG offered holders of its non-voting preference shares (including preference shares represented by American Depositary Shares (ADSs)) the opportunity to convert their shares into ordinary shares at a conversion ratio of one preference share plus a conversion premium of \notin 9.75 per ordinary share.
-Fresenius Medical Care received a total of \notin 258 million in premiums from the holders upon the conversion of their preference shares, net of costs of \notin 2 million.
+Prior to registration of the transformation of legal form, Fresenius Medical Care AG offered holders of its non-voting preference shares (including preference shares represented by American Depositary Shares (ADSs)) the opportunity to convert their shares into ordinary shares at a conversion ratio of one preference share plus a conversion premium of € 9.75 per ordinary share.
+Fresenius Medical Care received a total of €258 million in premiums from the holders upon the conversion of their preference shares, net of costs of €2 million.

 Several ordinary shareholders challenged the resolutions adopted at the EGM approving the conversion of the preference shares into ordinary shares, the adjustment of the employee participation programs, the creation of authorized capital and the transformation of the legal form of Fresenius Medical Care AG, with the objective of having the resolutions declared null and void.
 On December 19, 2005, Fresenius Medical Care AG and the claimants agreed to a settlement with the participation of Fresenius AG and FMC Management AG, and all proceedings were terminated.
 Fresenius Medical Care agreed to bear court fees and shareholder legal expenses in connection with the settlement.
-The total costs of the settlement were estimated to be \in 5.9 million.
+The total costs of the settlement were estimated to be € 5.9 million.
 A further part of the settlement agreement and German law require that these costs be borne by Fresenius AG and FMC Management AG.
 Under accounting principles, however, these costs must be reflected by the entity benefiting from the actions of its controlling shareholder.
-The actual total costs of and who filed written claims in a timely fashion incurred in the settlement were \in 5.2 million.
-The difference of \in 0.7 million was recorded as a reduction of selling, general and administrative expense and additional paid in capital within shareholders' equity in the year 2006.
+The actual total costs of all ex gratia payments and all payments to shareholders who voted against the conversion proposal and who filed written claims in a timely fashion incurred in the settlement were € 5.2 million.
+The difference of € 0.7 million was recorded as a reduction of selling, general and administrative expense and additional paid in capital within shareholders' equity in the year 2006.